Powerbuilding: Build Strength and Size Together

 Key Takeaways

-• Best of Both Worlds: Powerbuilding combines heavy compound lifts for strength with hypertrophy work for muscle size.
+• Powerbuilding combines heavy compound lifting for strength with accessory work for hypertrophy

 What is Powerbuilding?

 Powerbuilding is a hybrid training approach that combines powerlifting principles (maximal strength in squat, bench, deadlift) with bodybuilding principles (muscle hypertrophy and aesthetics).
-It's not a compromise—it's optimization for the majority of lifters who want both.
+For many lifters, it offers a practical middle ground between pure strength training and physique-focused training.

 The Three Approaches Compared